1Dh2Be/DeployementModel/README.md

 ### Streamlit App

-1. Access the deployed Streamlit app by clicking [here]([https://your-streamlit-app-url](https://deployementmodel-nbkf79ekyrqrbqolksalyx.streamlit.app)).
+1. Access the deployed Streamlit app by clicking [here](https://deployementmodel-nbkf79ekyrqrbqolksalyx.streamlit.app).

 2. Follow the instructions provided in the app's interface to input the required data and obtain predictions from the model.

 ### API

 To make requests to the API endpoints, you can use tools like cURL or Postman, or integrate the API into your own applications.
-Refer to the [API Documentation](#api-documentation) section for details on the available endpoints and request/response formats.
+Refer to the API Documentation section for details on the available endpoints and request/response formats.

 ## API Documentation